Orientation of good covers: Abstract

 \section{Abstract}

-We study systems of orientations on triples that satisfy the following so-called interiority condition: $\o(ABD)=~\o(BCD)=~\o(CAD)=1$ implies $\o(ABC)=1$ for any $A, B, C, D$.
-We call such an orientation a \PO (partial 3-order), a natural generalization of a poset, that has several interesting special cases.
-For example, the order type of a planar point set (that can have collinear triples) is a \PO; we denote a \PO realizable by points as \pPO.
+We study systems of orientations on triples (that is, an assignment of a value from to each ordered triple) that satisfy the following so-called interiority condition: implies for any .
+We call such an orientation a partial 3-order, a natural generalization of a poset that has several interesting special cases.
+As an example, the well-known order type of a planar point set (that can have collinear triples) is a partial 3-order.

-If we do not allow $\o(ABC)=0$, we obtain a \TO (total 3-order).
-Contrary to linear orders, a \TO can have a rich structure.
-A \TO realizable by points, a \pTO, is the order type of a point set in general position.